yuanqing/shell-basics/README.md

-Write the output of a program to a file, appending to the end of the specified file | `java HelloWorld >> foo` Use the contents of a file as the input to a program | `java Hello < input` Use the contents of a file as the input to a program, and write its output to a file | `java Hello < input > output` Run the shell commands listed in the specified text file | `bash foo` Bring the most recent &ldquo;backgrounded&rdquo; program back to the foreground | `fg`
+Write the output of a program to a file, appending to the end of the specified file | `java HelloWorld >> foo` Use the contents of a file as the input to a program | `java Hello < input` Use the contents of a file as the input to a program, and write its output to a file | `java Hello < input > output` Run the shell commands listed in the specified text file | `sh foo` Bring the most recent &ldquo;backgrounded&rdquo; program back to the foreground | `fg`

 Before hitting `<Enter>`, you can: